Kyza/nests/README.md

 Using `fastArrays` boosts the speed from the large array example above to ~15ms.

 However, there's a price.
-The emitter will no longer emit events array mutations.
+The emitter will no longer emit events from inside arrays.
 This means you will have to run `nest.array = nest.array` after modifying the array.

 ```js
 const { nest, emitter } = new Nest({ fastArrays: true });